 Registration (apply to substances listed in Schedule VI)

-37 substances have been listed in Schedule VI as substances need to be registered if manufactured or imported in quantities above 1 tonne per year.
+37 substances have been listed in Schedule II as prioritized substances need to be registered if manufactured or imported in quantities above 1 tonne per year.
 The designated substances comprise vPvB substances, PBT substances, and carcinogenic substances, chemicals that are toxic for reproduction or of endocrine-disrupting properties.
 It should be noted that joint registration is accepted but not mandatory.

 The Chemistry Unit set up under the Division will evaluate the notification data and the risks posed by the substances, to identify substances that require registration in addition to the 37 substances.
 The Unit may recommend to the Scientific Committee for the addition or deletion of substances from Schedule VI.

 The contents required for registration dossier are specified in Schedule VII.
 In addition, a Chemical Safety Assessment Report (CSR) is required for those in quantities above 10 tonnes per year.
 The information for CSR is outlined in Schedule VIII.

 This draft removes the previously proposed timeline for registration of substances based on the tonnage band and only gives a timeline of one and half years to register substances on Schedule VI from the date of its inclusion.

 The Chemistry and Toxicology Units of the Division shall evaluate the registration dossier within 90 days.
 The registrant shall supplement information within 90 days of being informed of the omission of data.
 Registrants can apply to the Chemistry Unit for an additional 90 days if it is not enough.
 If the registration is approved, a registration number and a certificate (in the form of Schedule XVIII) will be issued to the registrant.
 The registrant is obliged to update the registered information within 30 days after being made aware of the changes.